MarvinTeichmann/pyvision/tutorial/README.md

 Create your own Project
 ------------------------

-Training a `hello world!` model can become boring quite quickly.
-However this tutorial can be a very good template and starting point for your own experiments.
+Training a "Hello, world!" model can become boring quite quickly.
+However this project can be a very good template and starting point for your own experiments.
 In order to do so, let's first take a closer look at the [config_file](configs/hello_world.json).
 This file is the key which controls the experiment.
 Hyperparameter for your model should be stored here.
 In addition to the hyperparameter every model should contain a `pyvision` section which tells `pyvision` where it finds the files for your experiment.
 Let's take a closer look:

 ```